Note on Green Function Formalism and Topological Invariants: Preparation

 Generically, the generalized TKNN invariant will include the topological description for interacting system \cite{OR1,OR2,OR3}.
-Here we define it and make a brief introduction. \\ \\ Firstly, we notice that Green function with zero frequency $G(0,k)$ is Hermitian and non-degenerate, so we can split the total space in to a direct sum of two parts
+Here we define it and make a brief introduction. \\ \\ Firstly, we notice that the Green's function with zero frequency $G(0,k)$ is Hermitian and non-degenerate, so we can split the total space in to a direct sum of two parts

-where $E(k)$ is the total space and $E_\pm (k)$ corresponds to subspaces spanned by plus or minus eigenvalues.
-As we vary the momentum $k\in M$, those $E_\pm (k)$ patch together to form two complex vector bundles on $M$, we shall call them $E_\pm$, and there is a corresponding splitting of bundles
+where $E(k)$ is the total space and $E_\pm (k)$ corresponds to the subspace spanned by corresponding plus or minus eigenvalues.
+As we change the momentum $k\in M$, those $E_\pm (k)$ patch together to form two complex vector bundles on $M$.
+We call them $E_\pm$.
+There is a corresponding splitting of bundles

 Note that $E$ is a trivial bundle (a function on $M$ with vector values).
 In the original papers \cite{OR1,OR2}, they are called R-space ($E_+$) and L-space ($E_-$) because they are formed by zeroes in the right hand side and left hand side of the origin. \\ \\ Now we define the generalized TKNN invariant $C_n$ to be the $n\text{'th}$ Chern character of $E_+$